farshaddavoudi/ExcelWizard/README.md

 The Result:
 <img src="https://github.com/farshaddavoudi/EasyExcelGenerator/blob/main/screenshots/Screenshot-2.png">

 You do not need to remember all the properties.
-Just use the attribute and intellisense will show you all the available fields you can use to customize the Excel.
+Just use the attribute and intellisense will show you all the available options you can use to customize the Excel.

+# Generate Multiple Sheets Grid Layout Excel

+It is almost the same with single sheet, using the same `GenerateGridLayoutExcel` method with `GridLayoutExcelBuilder` type argument
+(`BlazorDownloadGridLayoutExcel` method in case of Blazor app) should be used so that multiple sheets data can be provided.
+The customization is exactly like Single sheet Grid layout Excel (See previous section).

+# Generate Compound Excel
+Using `GenerateCompoundExcel` method (`BlazorDownloadCompoundExcel` in case of Blazor application) you can create any customized Excel file.
+Just go along with the `CompoundExcelBuilder` argument and provide the necessary parts for your Excel.